 Dental professionals can reach areas missed during home care, helping to manage surface staining and plaque buildup. - Updating care techniques:

-Your dentist may recommend different tools or methods if your current approach is not fully addressing certain areas. - Discussing whitening options after treatment:
+Your dentist may recommend different tools or methods if your current approach is not fully effective in certain areas. - Discussing whitening options after treatment:

 Routine reviews provide an opportunity to explore suitable whitening methods once orthodontic care is complete.
 This may include using whitening toothpaste or whitening mouthwash to maintain results.